bruvellu/terebratalia-wnts/wnt.md

 Our work characterizes the expression of Wnt signaling components during brachiopod development.
 We find that the brachiopod *T. transversa* has a conserved repertoire of Wnt ligands, Frizzled receptors, Wnt antagonists, and components of the cell polarity pathway, showing almost no duplications or losses.
-These genes are expressed throughout embryogenesis, from the unfertilized oocyte to the post-metamorphic stages, and while some Wnt components are deposited maternally in the egg, most genes only get activated after fertilization (@fig:profiling).
+These genes are expressed throughout embryogenesis, from the unfertilized oocyte to the post-metamorphic stages.
+While some Wnt components are already present in the egg, most only get activated after fertilization.
-We identified two upregulation events of Wnt genes in *T. transversa*, one in the late blastula stage at the onset of gastrulation, and another in the mid to late gastrula stages during axial elongation.
+We identified two events of Wnt upregulation, one in the late blastula at the onset of gastrulation, and another in the mid to late gastrula during axial elongation.
-In the latter, when the embryo is elongating, every Wnt signaling component is expressed (@fig:profiling).
+In the late gastrula stage we detect transcripts of every Wnt signaling component both by RNA-seq (@fig:profiling) and by *in situ* hybridization (@fig:ligands1 and @fig:ligands2).
+Their spatial localization, however, is not ubiquitous but regionalized, with individual genes often limited to a specific region of the body, creating an intricate Wnt landscape along the anteroposterior axis that precedes the morphological differentiation of the larval body (@fig:summary).

-We analyzed the spatial arrangement of these expression domains in the late gastrula stage and found they show an evident anteroposterior organization (@fig:summary).
+Wnt signaling expression domains in *T. transversa* show an anteroposterior organization.

+In contrast, Wnt antagonists are confined to the anteriormost portion of the ectoderm (@fig:fzdantag).

 For instance, the expression of Wnt antagonists is limited to the anterior pole, a region lacking Wnt ligand expression, while Frizzled receptors are not expressed in the posterior pole.
 Wnt ligands are expressed in groups diverse domains and different receptor contexts are expressed in a variety of

 Before the morphology of the larva becomes evident, the expression of Wnt signaling components shows a clear anteroposterior organization with regionalized partitioned domains.
 By analyzing the combinatorial expression, we identify unique transcriptional subregions that